Flavien/script.buildinstaller/README.md

 Build Restore
 =============

 Build Restore is a Kodi add-on that restores a list of add-ons from their online sources.
-This add-on facilitates the distribution of Kodi builds as only a list of add-ons has to be distributed.
+This add-on facilitates the distribution of Kodi builds as only a list of add-ons and their respective repositories have to be distributed.

 Installation
 ------------